Latest Service Information

 Urdu Subtitles

-IUS (also known as the coil)
+IUS (also known as the hormone coil)

 A small T-shaped plastic device is placed in the uterus

-• Over 99% effective
+• Well over 99% effective

-• Lasts up to 8 years
+• Lasts up to 8 years depending on type fitted

 • Periods may be lighter or stop